OpenNebula/docs/source/intro_release_notes/release_notes_hotfix/resolved_issues_549.rst

 - `qcow2 driver should be automatically marked when a volatile qcow2 disk is added <https://github.com/OpenNebula/one/issues/1782>`__.
 - `Sunstone datastore creation fails on missing DS_MAD, TM_MAD <https://github.com/OpenNebula/one/issues/1780>`__.
+- `Floating IP lease is not released after router removal <https://github.com/OpenNebula/one/issues/1680>`__.